eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </gc-start>
 ```

-The heap memory allocation at the start of the increment is as follows:
+The Java&trade; object heap memory allocation at the start of the increment is as follows:

-- The *allocate* space of the *nursery* area is full, or close to full.
+- The *allocate* space of the nursery area is full, or close to full.
 The allocation failure was triggered by the lack of available memory in this space.
-- The *survivor* space of the *nursery* area is reported as 'full' to reflect that no available memory is available to allocate to the mutator threads.
+- The *survivor* space of the nursery area is reported as 'full' to reflect that no available memory is available to allocate to the mutator threads.
 The entire *survivor* space is reserved for GC operations during the GC increment.
 - The *tenure* area has 395.7 MB (414,960,320B) of free memory available.

 The next element `<allocation-stats>` shows a snapshot, which was taken before the cycle started, of the allocation status of the mutator threads.
 In this example, the thread that used the most memory was `LargeThreadPool-thread-79`.